dogweather/forkful/content/en/elm/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-In Elm, sending an HTTP request is how your app talks to other web services to exchange data.
-Programmers do this to fetch or send info to servers, fueling app dynamics like user accounts, scores, or news updates.

 ## How to:
 Alright, code time.
 Elm makes HTTP requests using the `Http` module.
 Here's a quick example to fetch some JSON:

 ```Elm